Let's talk about planning an orchard page. I'll share how to plan an orchard and how my first one was done wrong. I made a lot of mistakes.

 Three things led to the destruction of our orchard: weather, irrigation and cut ants.

 Lets start with the cut ants.
 The miserable little guys destroyed the trees almost as fast as we planted them.
 They attacked and kept attacking.
 We sprayed, powdered and combated them with all sort of organic insecticides.
 They would strip a tree.
 We would kill them.
-The tree would start to come back and wham o, they would come back for it again, finally killing it.
+The tree would start to come back and wham-o, they would come back for it again, finally killing it.
 I have one guy who spends three days a week just looking for them and trying to kill them.
 We are making progress.
-They thought they could get a way and go to the neighbors yard, come and attack ours and then go back again.
+They thought they could get away and go to the neighbors yards, come and attack ours and then go back again.
 But the neighbor gave us permission to get them.